beejaymay/modern-web-developer/README.md

 The World Wide Web Consortium and Ecma International\
 My knowledge of our legacy is truly supernatural

-With LESS and SASS and CSS, my style is quite remarkable\
+With LESS and SASS and CSS, designing for mobility\
-The proof of my responsive skill is quite incontrovertible\
-From custom fonts and parallax to grid and flex and border-box\
+I’ll perfectly apply the right amount of specificity\ From custom fonts and parallax to grid and flex and border-box\
 I know most every tip and trick both common and unorthodox